reacherhq/reacher-js/README.md

 yarn add @reacherhq/api # Or npm install @reacherhq/api
 ```

-There are two ways to use the library: by sending single API requests, or by using batch verification.
+There are two ways to use the library: by sending single API requests, or by using batch verification (parallel queue).

 ### 1. Single Email Verification